hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 (Int, (String) -> NSObject, ((V) -> Array<W>)..., (Float) -> NSString)
 ```

+**Formal algorithm:** Suppose `P...` is a pack expansion type with pattern type `P`, that captures a list of type parameter packs `Ti`, and let `S[Ti]` be the replacement type pack for `Ti`.
+We require that each `S[Ti]` has the same length; call this length `N`.
+If the lengths do not match, the substitution is malformed.
+Let `S[Ti][j]` be the `j`th element of `S[Ti]`, where `0 ≤ j < N`.

+The `j`th element of the replacement type sequence is derived as follows:

+1. If each `S[Ti][j]` is a scalar type, the element type is obtained by substituting each `Ti` with `S[Ti][j]` in the pattern type `P`.
+2. If each `S[Ti][j]` is a pack expansion type, then `S[Ti][j]` = `Pij...` for some pattern type `Pij`.
+The element type is the pack expansion type `Qij...`, where `Qij` is obtained by substituting each `Ti` with `Pij` in the pattern type `P`.
+3. Any other combination means the substitution is malformed.

+When the lengths or structure of the replacement type packs do not match, the substitution is malformed.
+This situation is diagnosed with an error by checking generic requirements, as discussed below.

-The following substitutions are malformed because the lengths do not match:
+For example, the following substitutions are malformed because the lengths do not match:

 ```swift
 T := {String, Float}
 U := {NSObject}
 ```

-The following substitutions are malformed because the structure of the replacement pack types do not match:
+The following substitutions are malformed because the replacement type packs have incompatible structure, hitting Case 3 above:

 ```swift
 T := {V..., Float}
 U := {NSObject, W...}
 ```

-To clarify what it means for a type to close over a pack type parameter, consider the following:
+To clarify what it means for a type to capture a type parameter pack, consider the following:

 ```swift
 func variadic<T..., U...>(t: T..., u: U...) -> ((T) -> (U...)...)